ajslater/picopt/README.rst

-To optimize lossless images like PNG, PNM, GIF, TIFF and BMP, picopt requires either `optipng <http://optipng.sourceforge.net/>`__, `advpng <http://advancemame.sourceforge.net/doc-advpng.html>`__ or `pngout <http://advsys.net/ken/utils.htm>`__ be on the path. optipng provides the most advantage, but best results are acheived by using both utilities. advpng support is disabled by default and must be explicitly enabled on the command line.
+To optimize lossless images like PNG, PNM, GIF, TIFF and BMP, picopt requires either `optipng <http://optipng.sourceforge.net/>`__, `advpng <http://advancemame.sourceforge.net/doc-advpng.html>`__ or `pngout <http://advsys.net/ken/utils.htm>`__ be on the path.
+Optipng provides the most advantage, but best results are acheived by using pngout as well.
+Advpng support is disabled by default and must be explicitly enabled on the command line.

 Animated GIFs are optimized with
 `gifsicle <http://www.lcdf.org/gifsicle/>`__ if it is available.
+Picopt may also nag you to use `HTML5 video <http://gfycat.com/about>`__ instead.

 Picopt uncompresses, optimizes and rezips `comic book archive files <https://en.wikipedia.org/wiki/Comic_book_archive>`__.
 Be aware that CBR rar archives will be rezipped into CBZs instead of CBR.
+Comic book archive optimization is off by defualt.

-Picopt allows you to drop picopt timestamps at the root of your recursive optimization trees so you don't have to remember which files to optimize or when you last optimized.
+Picopt allows you to drop picopt timestamps at the root of your recursive optimization trees so you don't have to remember which files to optimize or when you last optimized them.

 Installation
 ------------